acarabott/VintageColor/README.md

 # VintageColor

-Add-on for the Vintage package, changes your color scheme depending on the current vim mode.
+Add-on for the Vintage and NeoVimtageous packages, changes your color scheme depending on the current vim mode.

 ![Screen capture](https://thumbs.gfycat.com/SnappyReflectingLcont-size_restricted.gif)